juandanceswild/bittrexBot/README.md

 Questions feel free to ask

 # bittrexBot
-This is an experimental bot for trading against the bittrex exchange
+This is an experimental bot for swing trading against the bittrex exchange.
+Set an upper and lower percentage that will place buy / sell orders.
+When an order triggers, the bracket will shift basing off the last order.

 # DISCLAIMER